Hadsell History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Hadsell was first found in North Yorkshire at Chapel Haddlesey, a village and civil parish about five miles from Selby.
 West Haddlesey and East Haddlesey are townships nearby.
 The villages dates back to c.
 1030 when they were known Hathel-sae and probably derived their name from the Old English words "hathal" + "sae," collectively meaning "marshy pool in a hollow."
 Some of the earliest record of the name appear in the Yorkshire Poll Tax Rolls of 1379 where Wilhelmus de Hathelsay, Johannes Hathelsay and Juliana Hathelsay were all listed at Selby.

-Important Dates for the Hadsell family
+Early History of the Hadsell family

 This web page shows only a small excerpt of our Hadsell research.
 Another 93 words (7 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Hadsell History in all our PDF Extended History products and printed products wherever possible.